Danieldacruz7/Advanced-Tensorflow-Techniques/README.md

    - ### [Creating a Custom Loss Function: ](./Custom%20Models%2C%20Layers%2C%20and%20Loss%20Functions%20with/Creating%20a%20Custom%20Loss%20Function.ipynb)

+   A loss function is a mathematical operation that will return a value that indicates how well a model has performed based on the comparison of the predicted values and the true values.
+The loss function is used on a training example, where the cost function returns the average of the loss over an entire training set.
+In this project, we can build a custom-made loss function and integrate it into our Tensorflow model.

+   Here, a simple linear regression model is created using a deep learning framework.
+The regression model can be defined as **y = 2x + 1**.

    - ### [Creating a VGG Network: ](./Custom%20Models%2C%20Layers%2C%20and%20Loss%20Functions%20with/Creating%20a%20VGG%20network.ipynb)

    - ### [Implementing a Quadratic Layer: ](./Custom%20Models%2C%20Layers%2C%20and%20Loss%20Functions%20with/Implement%20a%20Quadratic%20Layer.ipynb)